bapcyk/MyAdm/README.md

 ```

 Interesting parameter here is a `remoteBin`.
 It is a folder on the remote system (where SSH will connect) where is located `kubectl` command, for example.

+## UI

+Toolbar buttons execute commands and open a new window with the command's output.
+If SHIFT key is pressed while the toolbar's button is clicking then the previous window will be closed.